ustcsiwei88/ustcsiwei88.github.io/docs/index.markdown

       I am advised by Prof. <a href="https://arc-l.github.io/">Jingjin Yu</a> to develop and implement algorithms for multi robot systems.
       Before that, I obtained my bachelor's degree on computer science from <a href="https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China">USTC</a>.
-      I plan to graduate at 2023 and I am open to full time industrial research or engineering opportunities.
     </td>
   </tr>
 </table>